-I am a senior lecturer in psychology at Liverpool John Moores University with research interests in cognitive performance in pain states and populations with ASD as well as somatosensation in ASD (pain and gentle touch).
-Before coming to LJMU I completed a postdoctoral role at the University of Bath Centre for Pain Research developing the Bath Test of Attention for Pain (Bath TAP).
-Prior to this I completed my PhD at Sheffield Hallam University examining the attentional biases for faces in adults with ASD.
+I am a Reader in Pain Psychology at Liverpool John Moores University with interests in autistic peoples experience and expression of pain as well as the cognitive impact of pain.
+Before coming to LJMU David completed a postdoctoral fellowship at the University of Bath Centre for Pain Research developing the Bath Test of Attention for Pain (Bath TAP).
+Prior to this, I completed my PhD at Sheffield Hallam University examining the attentional biases for faces in autistic adults.